-- Understanding that profits have a predictable pattern - > In the early stages, focus is on products information - > In the later stages, focus is on brand promotion - Use market segmentation in maturity stage to maintain strong core customer basis.
+Understanding that profits have a predictable pattern

+In the early stages, focus is on products information

+In the later stages, focus is on brand promotion

+Use market segmentation in maturity stage to maintain strong core customer basis.

-- 1. Define products life cycle of a ladies garment, say a royal jeans from lifestyle - 2.
-What do you mean by maturity stage in PLC? - 3.
-Explain the PLC of new product. - 4.
-Describe major strategic consideration in PLC. - 5.
-Explain the significant of PLC for managers. - 6.
+- a.
+Define products life cycle of a ladies garment, say a royal jeans from lifestyle - b.
+What do you mean by maturity stage in PLC? - c.
+Explain the PLC of new product. - d.
+Describe major strategic consideration in PLC. - e.
+Explain the significant of PLC for managers. - f.
 What do you mean by products life cycle?
-How do you develop PLC for an IT product like SPSS? - Describe the important of PLC for gaining competitive advantage in FMCG - consumer durable say, personal computer in India.
+How do you develop PLC for an IT product like SPSS? - g.
+Describe the important of PLC for gaining competitive advantage in FMCG consumer durable say, personal computer in India.